phthom/cp4a1d/3-Kabanero-Lab.md

 Using project "labproj99" on server "https://nice-cluster-3f022ac5fd-master-0.IBM-OpenShift.cloud:8443".
 ```

-In your application directory **newappproj**, login to your Docker registry in your cluster:
+In your application directory where you have **mynodeapp**, login to your Docker registry in your cluster:

 ```
 HOST=$(oc get route default-route -n openshift-image-registry --template='{{ .spec.host }}')